SaskiaPacker/potters-club/README.md

 ![Wireframe four](/assets/images-readme/wireframe-four.jpg)

 ### Colour Pallette
-The colour pallette was sourced from coolors.co.
-I wanted to keep the colour theme very muted, to give the essence of earth-toned and remind the audience they would be working with nautral materials.
+The colour pallette was sourced from [coolors](https://coolors.co/) I wanted to keep the colour theme very muted, to give the essence of earth-toned and remind the audience they would be working with nautral materials.
 To make the audience feel relaxed when they opened the webpage and take away the harsh white background, I chose for the off cream to be the background colour and to make sure the typography contrasted against the background, I chose the off grey colour.
 ![Colour Pallette](/assets/images-readme/colour-palette.png)

 ### Typography
-My typgoraphy was sourced from Google Fonts.
-I wanted to have a contrasting typefaces so they were easily distinguishable and contrast against one another.
-All of the titles are Play Fair display ad the body copy is called Source Sans Pro.
+My typgoraphy was sourced from [Google Fonts](https://fonts.google.com/).
+I wanted to have contrasting typefaces so they were easily distinguishable and contrast against one another.
+All of the titles are Play Fair display and the body copy is called Source Sans Pro.
 I checked that they paired well togeher, as they I sourced the pairing from Google Fonts.

 ### Imagery
-All imagery for the website has been sourced from either pexel.com or unsplash.com which are free photo stock platforms.
+All imagery for the website has been sourced from either [pexel.com](https://www.pexels.com/) or [unsplash.com](https://unsplash.com/) which are free photo stock platforms.
 I specifically wanted to show imagery of all the stages of pottery, so the audience can get an understanding of the process.

 ### Video
-The video is sourced from Youtube and is credited in the credits section of this document.
+The video is sourced from [Youtube](https://www.youtube.com/) and is credited in the credits section of this document.
 I wanted a fun interactive video, that showed the process of making something from clay, to show the audience and hopefully encourage them to sign up to a course using our website.

 # Features
-## Existing Features
 ### Languages  used
 - HTML
 - CSS

 ### Navigation Bar
 This is included on all three pages and provides an easy structure for the audience to be able to use.
-This is a responsive feature and remain this way, until 450px and down where the navigation bar moves under logo, so the design of both of these features isn't compromised.
+This is a responsive feature and remains this way, until 450px and down where the navigation bar moves under logo, so the design of both of these features isn't compromised.

 ![navigation bar](/assets/images-readme/nav-bar-screenshot.png)